Monday, December 27, 2010

 Frutas del Mundo

 Not far outside Rio Dulce is a very special fruit farm - Frutas del Mundo.
 The owner, Dwight Carter, grew up on a farm in Minnesota and came to Central America in the mid-80s with the Peace Corps to work with livestock.
 He developed an interest in indigenous fruits and in 1987 bought 20 acres, which became Frutas del Mundo.
-He is experimenting with different types of fruits, grafting methods, selection, and other techniques.
+He is experimenting with different fruit types, grafting methods, selection, and other techniques.
 His primary product is seedlings for other farmers in the area.
 In addition to promoting indigenous species, he has also introduced fruits from all around the world.
 The tour includes sampling fruits right off the trees and a luncheon of tilapia caught from his fish and irrigation pond.

 Rambutan